mrpaulandrew/procfwk/.github/ISSUE_TEMPLATE/help---support-request.md

 ---
-name: Bug Found
+name: Help & Support Request
-about: Tell me about the bug you've found in the procfwk please
+about: Tell me about the problem or error you are facing when using the procfwk
 title: ''
-labels: bug
+labels: help wanted
 assignees: mrpaulandrew

 ---

-**Describe the bug**
+**Describe the error**
 A clear and concise description of what the bug is.

+**Error message**
+An output of the error message presented.

 **Affected services**
 Which resource within the processing framework does this affect?